tctimmeh/vue-showroom/README.md

 The HTML to render in each slot.
 The values given here are passed as `v-html` to each slot, so you can embed HTML here.
 If a list of values is given for a slot name then that slot will be rendered once for each value.

+## Developing Showroom

+- Run `yarn build` to build the releasable package
+- After building, go into the `test-site` directory and run `yarn dev` to launch an example site that demonstrates Showroom's features